 Working From Home

 It’s kind of the goal for many adults now, but teens can easily work from home and make money right in the comfort of their room (and pajamas).

 And frankly, depending on the teen, you don’t have a car to get to jobs or can drive!

 Having a job that you can work on during off-hours is the perfect fit for a busy teen.

 You can’t be expected to work normal business hours when you’ve got school from 8 am-3 pm every day, not including any extracurricular or having a social life!

 Starting a business can be expensive, and you must be prepared!

 Businesses that have low start-up investments are the best options for teens – because what teen has a stocked up savings account at their disposal?

-When researching business ideas for teens, the first thought should be how much a business will cost them to start running.
+When researching business ideas for kids and teens, the first thought should be how much a business will cost them to start running.